 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included: checking the integrity and accuracy of the forecasts and covenant calculations prepared by management; challenging management on the reasonableness of the assumptions made in the forecast; assessing the reasonableness of assumptions and explanations provided by management to supporting documentation, where available; stress-testing management's cashflow forecasts to assess the impact of assumptions worse than those included in management's model; and auditing the accuracy of disclosures made in the financial statements.
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included: checking the integrity and accuracy of the forecasts and covenant calculations prepared by management; challenging management on the reasonableness of the assumptions made in the forecast; assessing the reasonableness of assumptions and explanations provided by management to supporting documentation, where available; stress-testing management's model; and auditing the accuracy of disclosures made in the financial statements.